-Doctors use many tests to diagnose a tumor, determine if it is cancers, and if so, find out if it has spread to another part of the body, called metastasis.
+Doctors use many tests to diagnose a tumor, determine if it is cancer, and if so, find out if it has spread to another part of the body, called metastasis.
 Some tests may also determine which treatments may be the most effective.
 For most tumors, a biopsy is the only way to make a definitive diagnosis of cancer.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.
 Imaging tests may be used to find out whether the tumor has spread.
 This list describes options for diagnosing ependymoma, and not all tests listed will be used for every child.
 Your child’s doctor may consider these factors when choosing a diagnostic test:

 - Age and medical condition